Phylogenetic inference using transcriptomic data: Multiple sequence alignment

 As eukaryotic transcription is a complex process by which multiple transcripts may be generated from a single gene through alternative splicing with variable expression, the utilization of RNA is more complicated than DNA.
 However, transcriptomes are cheaper to sequence than complete genomes and may be obtained without the use of a pre-existing reference genome.

 It is not uncommon to translate RNA sequence into protein sequence when using transcriptomic data, especially when analyzing highly diverged taxa.
 This is an intuitive step as many (but not all) transcripts are expected to code for protein isoforms.
 Potential benefits include the reduction of mutational biases and a reduced number of characters, which may speed analyses.
 However, this reduction in characters may also result in the loss of potentially informative characters.

 There are a number of tools available for multiple sequence alignment.
 All of which possess their own strengths and weaknesses and may be specialized for distinct sequence types (DNA, RNA or protein).
 As such, a splice-aware aligner may be ideal for aligning RNA sequences, whereas an aligner that considers protein structure or residue substitution rates may be preferable for translated RNA sequence data.

 Opportunities and limitations

-Using RNA for phylogenetic analysis comes with its own unique set of strengths and weaknesses.
+The use of RNA for phylogenetic analysis presents both advantages and challenges.